RISCfuture/SwiftAirmen/README.md

 to generate a docarchive at `.build/plugins/Swift-DocC/outputs/SwiftAirmen.doccarchive`.
 You can open this docarchive file in Xcode for browseable API documentation.
-Or, within Xcode, open the SwiftNASR package in Xcode and choose **Build Documentation** from the **Product** menu.
+Or, within Xcode, open the SwiftAirmen package in Xcode and choose **Build Documentation** from the **Product** menu.